 Historically, every breeder assesses a litter and determines, based on breed standards, which dogs are “show quality” and which ones are “pet quality”.
 The show quality dogs are usually sold for much more money than the pet quality.

-In the case of toy dogs, many breeders will charge as much or more for this “pet quality” dog that is a “designer breed”.
+In the case of toy dogs, many breeders will charge as much or more for this “pet quality” dog because people thing teacup Dachshunds are special.

-Also, dogs purposely bred to be very, very small often have health issues.
+Dogs purposely bred to be very, very small often have halth issues.

 Choose a breeder who is able to consistently produce small miniature Dachshunds and ask for the smallest one in the litter.

-Also be aware that dogs bred to be “teacups” often have many health problems associated with them.
+Please do be aware that dogs bred to be teacup size often have many health problems associated with them.

 A common ailment of Dachshund – a degenerative back disease called Intervertebral Disk Disease (IVDD) – is linked to the dwarfism gene.

-Just be sure to ask the breeder about this health issue if you plan to purchase a toy Dachshund.
+Just be sure to ask the breeder about this health issue if you plan to purchase a Dachshund of any size.